paraskuk/Expenses-Kotlin-Android-App/README.md

 - Edit Expenses on List : Here user will edit the expenses.
 - A user can edit any element of the expense.
 - To erase the expense , user needs to <b> erase all </b> the elements of a <b> specific </b> expense.
+- User can also erase all the expenses on the same screen in one go.
 ![img_3.png](img_3.png)
 ***
 - Show Statistics on List : Here user can view the statistics of all expenses added.